+AC 31 December 2023

 £m £m

 Description IFRS valuation SII valuation Note

 Liabilities

-Derivative financial liabilities 6.7 6.7
+Derivative financial liabilities 1.7 1.7

-Insurance and other payables 343.7 101.0 10
+Insurance and other payables 72.7 132.5 9

-Subordinated liabilities 124.6 118.0 11
+Subordinated liabilities 121.1 128.4 10

-Liabilities (ex-technical provisions) 475.1 225.8
+Liabilities (ex-technical provisions) 195.4 262.6

-Liabilities (Solo) At 31 December 2022
+Liabilities (Solo) At 31 December 2023

-±m ±m
+£m £m

 Description IFRS valuation SII valuation Note

 Liabilities

-Derivative financial liabilities 6.7 6.7
+Derivative financial liabilities 1.7 1.7

-Insurance and other payables 304.8 49.3 10
+Insurance and other payables 57.0 77.2 9

-Liabilities (ex-technical provisions) 311.5 56.1
+Liabilities (ex-technical provisions) 58.7 78.
+9

-Note 10 - Insurance and other payables
+Note 9 - Insurance and other payables

 Insurance and other payables relate to insurance premium tax, reinsurance premium creditors, accruals, lease liabilities and trade payables.
-The IFRS value also includes unearned instalment interest (which is not recognised under SII as it does not constitute a future cash outflow), Reinsurance amounts (which are reclassified to Technical Provision) and values relating to subsidiaries (which are reclassified to participations).
+The IFRS value also includes reinsurance amounts (which are reclassified to Technical Provision) and values relating to subsidiaries (which are reclassified to participations).

-Note 11 - Subordinated liabilities
+Note 10 - Subordinated liabilities

-£125m 10-year Subordinated Notes were issued by esure Group plc on 19 December 2014 at the rate of 6.75% per annum, with interest payments made bi-annually.
+£125m 10-year Subordinated Notes are made up of two balances, £25m were issued by esure Group plc on 19 December 2014 at a rate of 6.75% per annum and £100m were issued by esure Group plc on 20 June 2023 at a rate of 12.00% per annum.

-The nominal £125m Subordinated Notes have a maturity date of 19 December 2024.
+The nominal £25m Subordinated Notes have a maturity date of 19 December 2024 and the £100m a maturity date of 20 December 2033.
 The Notes are direct, unsecured and subordinated obligations of the Group, ranking pari passu and without preference amongst themselves, and will, in the event of the winding-up of the Group or in the event of an administrator of the Group being appointed and giving notice that it intends to declare and distribute a dividend, be subordinated to the claims of all senior creditors and policyholders of the Group.